patriciatran/patriciatran/README.md

 ### Hi there 👋

-My name is Patricia and I'm a PhD candidate in Freshwater and Marine Sciences at the University of Wisconsin-Madison, USA.
+My name is Patricia and I'm a PhD candidate at the University of Wisconsin-Madison, USA.
+I will be graduating in May 2023, and I am excited to apply my subject-matter expertise (see below) to new projects!
+On this page, you will find example of code for some published projects and workshops.
+Keep in mind I have private repos too :)

 ### :microscope: Research Interests

-- Aquatic Microbial Ecology
+- Microbiome
 - Genomics
 - Biogeochemistry
+- Multi-omics technologies

 ### :email: contact information
 ptran5@wisc.edu & contact.patriciatran@gmail.com